Keep it Clean for Kids

 Within 20 minutes after you smoke that last cigarette, your body begins a series of changes that continue for years.

-Here are some tips Kevin Scott Ferentz, M.D., retired associate professor of Family and Community Medicine at the University of Maryland School of Medicine, suggests to keep in mind if quitting is one of your goals:
+Here are some tips to keep in mind if quitting is one of your goals:

 - Put it in writing.
-Write down your reasons for quitting on 3 x 5-inch index cards so you can refer to them when you are tempted to smoke.
+Write down your reasons for quitting on index cards so you can refer to them when you are tempted to smoke.

 - Explore your motives for smoking.
 Keep a journal before you quit to document your feelings about your habit.
-You want to include details about where you smoke most often, when you smoke, with whom and why.
-Review your diary after four or five days to identify feelings and circumstances that trigger your cravings for nicotine.
+Include details about where you smoke most often, when you smoke, with whom and why.
+Review your diary after four or five days to learn what triggers your cravings for nicotine.

 - Modify your behavior.
 Write down your "triggers" on the left side of a piece of paper and on the right side, jot down how you plan to either avoid or cope with those situations or feelings that send you reaching for nicotine.

-- Reduce the pleasure quotient.
-Most people have favorite brands of cigarettes.
-In the week or so leading up to your quit date, ditch your favorites for other, less-appealing varieties.
+- In the week or so leading up to your quit date, ditch your favorite cigarettes for other, less-appealing varieties.
 For example, buy menthols if you normally don't smoke them.
 Buy low-tar filters or light versions of your favorite brand or try new, unusual brands that you've never smoked before.
 This practice will make the habit of smoking seem less appealing and easier to stop.

 - Spread the news.
 Tell everyone you know you're quitting to develop a network of family members, co-workers and friends who can support your efforts.

-- Get rid of smoking paraphernalia.
+- Get rid of smoking accessories.
 Throw out all of your ashtrays, matches and lighters.

 - Go cold turkey.
 Despite an urge to gradually cut back, stopping completely on your chosen quit date is the best approach to kicking the habit for good.